 You say, “Thank you, this is just not the right time for me.”
 Or “Thanks, that doesn’t work for me now.”

 I promise that you will be able to say it with more conviction than just telling a plain “NO.”

 Once you do that, it frees something up.

 It’s time to let go of those horrible feelings of guilt, overwhelm, and obligation.
-You’re just gonna say, ‘Thank you, that won’t work for me right now.’
+You’re just going to say, “Thank you, that won’t work for me right now.”

-Pleasers, I promise you, I really promise you, once you use this magical sentence, instead of just the word NO, you will have more freedom and more energy for things you love to do.
+Pleasers, I promise you, once you use this magical sentence, you will have more freedom and more energy for things you love to do instead of just the word NO.

 Here’s to your success.

 PS.
 Take the Leadership Success Quiz to find out if you are a pleaser or which other personality pattern it’s time for you to transform.
 You’ll get some great ways to upgrade your leadership skills.